 Art for Technical Fields

-Communicating ideas clearly is often one of the greatest challenges in academia; a challenge present in the classroom, at scientific meetings, in publications, and while interacting with the general public.
-Artistically presented colorful and engaging visuals can convey concepts and add an additional level of understanding that words alone cannot.
-The majority of my artistic works focus on conveying scientific ideas in an abstract setting to connect to a more general audience or altering publication graphics to more clearly and completely convey a concept visually.
+Communicating ideas clearly is often one of the greatest challenges in academia, a challenge present in the classroom, at scientific meetings, in publications, and while interacting with the general public.
+Artistically presented, colorful, and engaging visuals can convey concepts and add an additional level of understanding that words alone cannot.
+The majority of my artistic works focuses on conveying scientific ideas in an abstract setting to connect to a more general audience or altering publication graphics to more clearly and completely convey a concept visually.

 Ancient Greek figures paired with colorful people-in-action visually represent the connection between mentally-rehearsed "covert" actions and real-life "overt" actions.
 The rudimentary Greek figures depict activities requiring skill and practice, while adjacent modern-day, full-color people engage directly in equivalent activities.
 Similarly, Vyas et al. show that the brain can use rehearsed, "covert" representations of actions to affect the performance of "overt," real-life actions.
 Arrows, originating from the Greek figures, provide a substrate for the real-life activities, a parallel to the research, in which a brain-machine interface is used to indicate that covert and overt movements derive from a common neural substrate.